asseco-voice/laravel-json-search/README.md

 name is thus 'addresses')
 - M:1 - relation name is in singular (i.e. Comment belongs to a **Post**, relation name is thus 'post')
+- **important** loading relations with more than 1 word should be fetched using **camelCase** which will in turn get the relation back as a snake_case equivalent in the JSON response

 It is possible to recursively load relations using dot notation.